chonton/apm-client/README.md

 * A local (on the same host) APM collector

 ## Maven Coordinates
-To include dogstatd-client in your maven build, use the following fragment in your pom.
+To include apm-client in your maven build, use the following fragment in your pom.
 ```xml
   <build>
     <plugins>